Ashar2shahid/serverless-lerna/README.md

 # Run the parent package...
 yarn run start
-# ...which will print 42
+# ...which will print 42, placeholder-value
 ```

 ## Plain deployment